FREE SHIPPING ON ORDERS OVER $25*

 Calf muscles get tight, plain and simple.
 High heeled shoes, sitting for prolonged periods, standing all day, and even physical activity and exercise can all contribute to calf tightness.

 Over and above the direct pain caused by tight calves, the main issue faced by individuals with tight calves is that tight calves alter the way you walk.
-And when you change the way you walk, you run the risk of setting off a painfully serious chain of events:
+And when you change the way you walk, you risk setting off a painfully serious chain of events:

 Calf Strain Symptoms